Subscribe to updates

 Customer Experience Strategy

-A significant portion of the meeting was dedicated to the Customer Experience Strategy for 2026-2029.
+A significant item on the agenda was the proposed Customer Experience Strategy for 2026-2029.
 This strategy is presented as a cornerstone of the Modernising Redbridge

-Local London – Connect to Work Grant Funding Agreement
+Local London – New GLA Connect to Work Grant Funding Agreement

-The Cabinet was also scheduled to discuss a new three-year Grant Funding Agreement with the Greater London Authority (GLA) for the delivery of the Connect to Work
+The Cabinet was also scheduled to consider a new three-year Grant Funding Agreement with the Greater London Authority (GLA) for the delivery of the Connect to Work

 programme, replacing the current Department for Work and Pensions (DWP) Grant Funding Agreement.
-This report was expected to outline the transition arrangements, including the termination of existing agreements and the issuance of replacement agreements aligned with the GLA Integrated Settlement to ensure continuity of service.
-The expected outcome was approval of the new Grant Funding Agreement and delegation of authority to finalise and enter into it.
+This programme aims to support residents into employment.
+The report indicated that the meeting would seek approval for Redbridge Council, acting as the Accountable Body for Local London, to enter into this new agreement.
+The discussion was expected to cover transition arrangements, including the termination of existing agreements and the issuance of replacement agreements aligned with the GLA Integrated Settlement, to ensure continuity of service.
+The expected outcome was the approval of the new agreement and the delegation of authority to finalise and enter into it, as well as to commence the procurement of an independent evaluation partner.

 Forward Plan